 To finish this article, I will leave you with a metaphor of a Roman soldier.
 In the ancient Rome, soldiers were trained to fight in tight formations.
 This implies that, as a soldier on a battlefield, you may see that a neighbouring formation is getting completely obliterated by the enemy.
 Of course, you would want to help in such situation.
 After all, there are you friends in that formation.
 However, the best decision that you can take in this situation is to stay put.
 If you run to the rescue of your comrades, you will break your own formation, making it more likely for it to be annihilated also.
 You have to deal with any enemies within your reaching distance first and completely eliminate the most immediate threat before you can help your comrades nearby.

 The same applies to the modern adult life.
 There are many things in the world that don't function the way they should.
 Many people still live in an extreme poverty and, in some places, children have no access to clean water or sufficient food.
 It would be great to resolve these issues, but almost everyone has more urgent issues that need to be resolved first.
 It is absolutely impossible for one person to resolve all the worlds problems.
-You would be a really bad father if you would go to Africa to help the starving children while your own children are neglected.
+You would be a really bad parent if you would go to Africa to help the starving children while your own children are neglected.
 You are not committing a good deed if you donate large sums of money to homeless people that you don't know while a person that you do know is struggling financially.
-You would not be a good husband if, instead of taking an opportunity to accumulate sufficient wealth to build a family, you spend your young years volunteering full time.
+You would not be a good spouce if, instead of taking an opportunity to accumulate sufficient wealth to build a family, you spend your young years volunteering full time.
 You would be in position to make much greater impact performing charitable deeds once you've got your own life in order.
-This is why Bill Gates became a large-scale philanthropist after becoming a billionaire.
+This is why Bill Gates became a large-scale philanthropist only after becoming a billionaire.

 Even Jesus, while advocating helping the poor, spoke about concentrating on your neighbour, which he defined as any person that needs help that is within close vicinity to you.
 That's what he was talking about in the parable of good Samaritan.
 So, be a good steward of your resources.
 Address the needs of yourself and your close ones first instead of mindlessly donating money to charities that you know very little about in order to feel good about yourself and virtue-signal to others.
 That's narcissism, not altruism.